Gary-Yaral/testing-library-config/README.md

  ```
  # How to configure all
- You must create this files:
+ You must create in the root directory that files:
  - babel.config.json
  - jest.setup.js
  - jest.config.js